Deploy Applications

 • Multiple containers per device.
 Run as many workloads as the device's CPU, RAM, and storage allow.

-Pull any ARM64-compatible public image directly from Docker Hub.
-Best for off-the-shelf services like nginx, redis, postgres, or Grafana when you do not need to ship custom code.
+Pull any public ARM64 image directly from Docker Hub.
+Best for trying out off-the-shelf services like nginx, Grafana, or MQTT brokers without building anything.

 • Type the image path and deploy